 2516-01 PURPOSE

-The purpose of MC 2516 is to document policy and guidance for review and inspection activities associated with the (LRIP).
-The LRIP is the process used by Nuclear Regulatory Commission (NRC) staff to verify the of aging management programs and activities associated with an applicant’s request license a commercial nuclear power plant beyond the initial licensing period under Title 10 of the Code of Federal Regulations (10 CFR) Part 54
+The purpose of Inspection Manual Chapter (IMC) 2516 is to document policy and guidance for review and inspection activities associated with the license renewal inspection program (LRIP).
+The LRIP is the process used by the U.S. Nuclear Regulatory Commission (NRC) staff to verify the adequacy of aging management programs (AMPs) and other activities associated with an applicant’s request to renew an operating license of a commercial nuclear power plant beyond the initial licensing period under Title 10 of the Code of Federal Regulations (10 CFR) Part 54, “Requirements for the Renewal of Operating Licenses for Nuclear Power Plants.”

 2516-02 POLICY AND OBJECTIVES

+02.01 Policy.

-02.01 The basic policies, excerpted from the of the License Renewal Rule, and objectives used in the development and implementation of the LRIP are:
+The basic policies, excerpted from the statements of consideration for the 1995 revision to the

+10 CFR Part 54 License Renewal Rule, and objectives used in the development and implementation of the LRIP are:

 The NRC exists to assure that the public health and safety, the common defense and security, and the environment are protected.